apache/spark/docs/security.md

 ## Encryption

 Spark supports SSL for Akka and HTTP protocols.
 SASL encryption is supported for the block transfer service.
-Encryption is not yet supported for the WebUI.

 Encryption is not yet supported for data stored by Spark in temporary local storage, such as shuffle files, cached data, and other application files.
 If encrypting this data is desired, a workaround is